-In 2018, the Wilderness Film Expedition follows the plan established last year by spending not just one but nearly two weeks immersed in a wild mountain landscape, allowing it to enter into our minds and bodies, so that each participant can craft independent visions of the place that reflect our presence there at every level.
+In 2020, the Wilderness Film Expedition follows the plan established recently by spending not just one but nearly two weeks immersed in a wild mountain landscape, allowing it to enter into our minds and bodies, so that each participant can craft independent visions of the place that reflect our presence there at every level.
 We will articulate these images and thoughts of landscape, plants, animals, light, ourselves -- everything we encounter -- onto film, and then edit together a composite vision of a pristine wilderness that we finish and screen on location in the Wild.

 We will do all our living, shooting, processing, and watching off-trail in the high mountains.
 We will be immersed in our subject, the wild outdoors.
 We will practice zero-emissions techniques, carrying out any chemistry that is left over, leaving, in the words of John Muir, only footprints -- and trying not to leave many of those!
 Our goal will be the exploration of our relationship to a wild landscape, both as people and as filmmakers, and through film make these insights visible to others.
 We will shoot by day, and process, print, and project (yes, project!) by night, all in a truly wild location.
 We will carry all our equipment on our backs, equipment which has been pared down and made light-weight, improved for every trip since we first went in 2008.
 This year, the significant addition is a darkroom tent, which will allow us to process film in the daytime and continue working even in adverse weather.

 This will be an unforgettable experience, and is limited to eight participants.

 Guide Robert Schaller, in addition to providing the filmmaking expertise, is an experienced climber, backcountry traveller, and wilderness guide who has been visiting remote areas since he was six weeks old.
 He holds an industry-standard Wilderness First Responder certification from the Willderness Medical Institute (a part of NOLS), as well as a HAM radio operator's license and equipment for emergency communications.
 Gourmet vegetarian food is provided (arranged by our guiding chef extraordinaire, Cynthia Sliker).